HomeEnterprise ITArtificial IntelligenceIndia must harness AI for inclusive growth: MeitY Secretary S Krishnan

 Krishnan urged that technology must not remain the preserve of a few but serve as a tool to empower citizens across social and economic lines.
 He described AI as one of the most crucial technologies shaping India’s development journey, adding that equitable access would determine its real value.

-“If India is to become a developed nation, we must ride the wave of technology, and AI is perhaps the most crucial technology driving that transformation,” Krishnan said, speaking at a curtain raiser event in Delhi for the Emerging Science, Technology and Innovation Conclave (ESTIC) 2025.
+“If India is to become a developed nation, we must ride the wave of technology, and AI is perhaps the most crucial technology driving that transformation,” Krishnan said, speaking at a curtain raiser event in Delhi for the Emerging Science, Technology and Conclave (ESTIC) 2025.

 Advertisement